Acupuncture for ALL Your Digestive Problems

 In Chinese medicine, we say that your digestion is the “center” of your health.

-This is where, for many people, we start the healing process - in the center.
+It's where, for many patients, we start the healing process.
 Your digestion is where Qi – life-force energy – is made!
-From there, Qi can emanate to the rest of your body.

 It makes sense, right?
 The food you eat affects the organs that the food is running through.
 We want to make sure that the foods you eat support a healthy digestive tract.